Visyond/website-hugo/site/content/pricings/pricing-page.md

             cardButtonURL: '#contactUs'
             isButtonContactUs: false
             isButtonEnterprise: true
-          featuresListHeader: 'Additional benefits:'
+          featuresListHeader: 'Get everything, plus:'
           featureslist:
             - title: Selective sharing
               tooltip: >-
-                Share only specific worksheets and/or dashboard with internal or external viewers.
+                Share only specific worksheets and/or dashboards with internal or external viewers.
             - title: Embed dashboards
               tooltip: >-
                 Share dashboards and presentations with a large audience by embedding them on any web page.